sv-ponomarenko/MyTest_restapi/README.md

 QUICK START
 ----------------
-"MyTest_restapi" comes with a tool called "manage" that can create a simple interface for you to start with.
+"mytest_restapi" comes with a tool called "manage" that can create a simple interface for you to start with.

 On command line, type in the following commands: